-- In Shropshire, Telford and Wrekin we offer comprehensive, multi-agency and expert Paediatric Palliative Care services to children and young people who are at the end of their life or who are living with life limiting illness.
-The Community Children's Nursing team offer a 24/7 on call service for end of life care to include home visits, individual symptom-control management and support to the child and family. - Care is accessible to C&YP in Shropshire of all faiths, culture and locations - Working closely with the acute trust and tertiary centres, SCHT can provide child specific discharge planning, offering rapid transfer home or to another location for end of life if this is the choice of the family.
-Other services will to aim to provide continued access to family where possible (see appendix 2) - SCHT recognises that child and families must be central to the care provided.
-When a child or young person is diagnosed to have a life limiting or life threatening condition, the children's palliative care team are instrumental in coordinating careful planning and complex decisions are made in the following areas: Advance Care Planning, Preferred place of care, Symptom management planning, Emotional, social, practical and spiritual well-being and Organ and tissue donation.
-Ethical principles are underpinned by Larcher et al 2015 (See appendix 2,3,4) - Paediatric palliative care in Shropshire has a multi-professional approach, those involved include hospital and hospice staff (secondary and tertiary centres) community nurses, doctors-GP, Paediatricians, psychologists, family support, ambulance services, education, care staff and others.
-We recognise good communication and coordination is vital between all relevant professionals and the Palliative Care team work to facilitate this communication with excellent record keeping and correspondence

-- It is vital that staff caring for C&YP have the expertise, knowledge and experience to • recognise when the child or young person is likely to be in the last few days (and hours) of life.
+- Working closely with the acute trust and tertiary centres, SCHT can provide child specific discharge planning, offering rapid transfer home or to another location for end of life if this is the choice of the family.
+Other services aim to provide continued access to family where possible (see appendix 2) - Paediatric palliative care in Shropshire, Telford and Wrekin has a multi-professional approach, those involved include hospital and hospice staff (secondary and tertiary centres), community nurses, doctors-GP, Paediatricians, paediatric clinical psychologists, pharmacy, family support, ambulance services, education, care staff and others.
+We recognise good communication and coordination is vital between all relevant professionals and the revitalisation of the local Paediatric Palliative Care Steering Group which now has county wide representation by a multi-agency membership and is very well supported. - It is vital that staff caring for C&YP have the expertise, knowledge, and experience to recognise when the child or young person is likely to be in the last few days (and hours) of life.
 Families are informed that there can often be uncertainty around this and that this is not unusual.
-We ensure end of life care protocols are put in place if death is thought to be expected within three days (see appendix 3 - Care at the time of death). - Together for Short Lives (2016) recommends that the core workforce for PPS should consist of Paediatric Nurses with expert skills in palliative care, a specialist palliative care consultant, a pharmacist with experience of paediatric palliative care drugs and bereavement services.
-In SCHT our PPS includes this level of expertise however for sustainability we need to develop training for new staff and wider MDT staff to broaden this expertise. - SCHT palliative care services access governance from The West Midlands Palliative Care Forum as well as our own SCHT Palliative Care Forum.
-We take part in national and local audits to ensure our services are benchmarked against national standards and this information is reported through the divisional Quality and Safety committee.
-Local audits are currently taking place on Paediatric End of Life care pathways and the number of C&YP with an Advanced Care Plan in our local area.
-Results are to be published in March 2017. - Respite Services are offered to local families who have children with life limiting illness.
+We ensure end of life care protocols are put in place if death is thought to be expected within three days (see appendix 3 Care at the time of death), although this is difficult to assess the decision making is supported by the MDT planning process - Anticipatory prescribing and availability of medications for End of Life (EoL) care has continued to improve with more paediatricians gaining experience of developing Anticipatory care plans across the community and SATH teams and them having the support of both community and acute trust medical consultants - SCHT palliative care services access governance from The West Midlands Paediatric Palliative Care Forum as well as our own SCHT Paediatric Palliative Care Steering Group.
+We take part in national and local audits to ensure our services are benchmarked against national standards and this information is reported through the divisional Quality and Safety committee. - Respite Services are offered to local families who have children with life limiting illness.
 The CCN service provide their own respite team of highly skilled support workers that offer care in the home, allowing family members to take break.
-Hope House hospice also provides an outreach respite service in the home and offer short breaks in the hospice environment (see appendix 7) Here the whole family can stay whilst staff provide comfort, support and specialist care for their child and family.
+Hope House Hospice provides respite/Short Breaks in the Hospice (see appendix 7) where the whole family can stay whilst staff provide comfort, support and specialist care for their child and family.
 This includes sibling support and counselling services for the whole family.
-Short breaks can also be accessed through social care for children with complex health needs although there are no specialist palliative services in social care. - Newborn palliative care is generally initiated from the Neonatal Unit within the Acute The Children's Community Nursing Team in SCHT work with the acute Trust. medical team and Community Palliative Care consultant to provide in-reach and outreach nursing care depending on what is required/decided by the family.
-Collaborating with the specialist midwife and neonatal nurse in the Acute Trust, SCHT can provide child -specific discharge planning and offer rapid transfer home or to another location for end of life if this is the choice of the family.
-Hope House Hospice also offer expertise from their neonatal specialist nurse for this client group and our Palliative Care services liaise with this organisation to coordinate care whether this will be at home or transferring to the hospice environment.
+Hope House also provide an outreach home respite service.
+Short breaks can also be accessed through social care for children with complex health needs although there are no specialist palliative services in social care settings. - Neonatal palliative care is generally initiated from the Neonatal Unit within the Acute Trust or in specialist units in tertiary centres The Children's Community Nursing Team in SCHT work with the acute medical team and Community Palliative Care consultant to provide outreach nursing care depending on what is required/decided by the family.

+Hope House Neonatal outreach worker and the CCN Team collaborate with the specialist midwife and neonatal nurse in the Acute Trust, SCHT can provide child -specific discharge planning and offer rapid transfer home or to another location for end of life if this is the choice of the family.
+Hope House Hospice offer expertise from their Neonatal Specialist Nurse for this client group and our Palliative Care services liaise with this organisation to coordinate care whether this will be at home or transferring to the hospice environment.